 Within the context of market risks, investments play an important role.
-Within its investment management, the prudent person principle is applied.
+Within its investment management, the prudent person principle is applied as explained in Section B.3.4.
 In this case, the Investment Management Agreement (IMA) between ERGO Insurance NV/SA and Group Investment Management (GIM), as the key provider of investment services, notes that investments are subject to the constraints in the agreement, and should maximize return given the underlying risks.
 Moreover, GIM together with MEAG (the Munich Re entity responsible for (most of the) asset management throughout the Group) needs to constantly monitor and report on the exposures and the underlying risks and ensure that these are acceptable given the underlying return and the IMA.